Phacenox/SparkCat/README.md

 	* Press and hold grab and up while holding an electrified rubbish and a spear to craft an electric spear.

 ### Notes
-This mod is in early development.

 Note that its dependency, Electric Rubbish, will alter other slugcat's campaigns.
-Options to change this will be added in the future.
+Options to change this are available in the in-game mod settings.

-I intend to add a custom region and campaign in the future, but no promises.
+I first intended to add a custom region and campaign, but I'm going to leave this project as-is.